folbert/fewbricks/DEVELOPER-NOTES.md

 The documentation is written using [Jekyll](https://jekyllrb.com/).
 Ruby version is managed using [RBENV](https://github.com/rbenv/rbenv) ([RBENV info in Jekyll documentation](https://jekyllrb.com/docs/installation/macos/#rbenv)).

-After you have Jekyll set up, you can use these commands (and [https://jekyllrb.com/docs/usage/](more)).
+After you have Jekyll set up, head into the docs folder and use these commands (and [https://jekyllrb.com/docs/usage/](more)).

 `bundle exec jekyll serve` to be able to view the site at http://127.0.0.1:4000/ which will rebuild automatically when you edit a MD-file.